sonnynomnom/greenpoint-face-shields/README.md

 Medically approved 3D printed face shields for hospitality workers and small buinesses in Greenpoint, Brooklyn.

 100% free and up to 5 shields per order.
-Message [@sonnynomnom](https://www.twitter.com/sonnynomnom) to schedule a drop-off.
+Message [@sonnynomnom](https://www.twitter.com/sonnynomnom) to schedule for a drop-off.

 ## Material